Last updated on January 10, 2026

 Firms that understand this journey and build their marketing, intake, and client experience around it consistently outperform competitors who only focus on one piece (usually advertising).

 Your potential client is going through a stressful, unfamiliar experience.
-The firm that makes them feel understood, informed, and confident at each stage—that's the firm that wins.
+The firm that makes them feel understood, informed, and confident at each stage is the firm that wins.

 Ready to map your firm's client journey?